tbernacchi/k8s-gateway-api/README.md

 ./source_dir/ingress-yaml-generator.py
 ```

-This script will generate the current ingress resources in the `source_dir/ingress-manifests` directory.
+This script will generate all the current ingress resources in the `source_dir/ingress-manifests` directory.

-Now you can use the `ingress2gateway` binary to convert the ingress resources to HTTPRoute resources in the `dest_dir` directory.
+Converting the ingresses to HTTPRoute resources:

 ```bash
 cd ingress2gateway/